AndressaFL/flightseatsystem/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Flight Seat System - Book your flight seat and chat with the passengers of your flight.
+## Flight Seat System - Book your flight seat and chat with the passengers of your flight

 ## Description: